Betterment vs Personal Capital 2026: Which Platform Actually Wins?

 Who Should Choose Betterment?

-Go with Betterment if you fit one or more of these:
+Go with Betterment if any of these apply:

-- You're just starting to invest and want something to handle portfolio decisions automatically
+- You're just getting started with investing and want something to handle the decisions automatically

 - Your investable assets are under $100,000 — you'll pay significantly less in fees while still getting solid automation